Level3-REST/site/doc/patterns/chooser.md

 | -------- | ------------------------------------------------------------ |
 | `type`   | `radio` for single selections, `checks` for 0 or more selections |

-If the Chooser resource presents the [Nexus](../profiles/nexus.md) profile then it can be deleted with a `DELETE` operation.
-The Choice resources will be deleted as well.
-The Description resources may not be part of the domain, and if they are not, then they will not be deleted.
+If the Chooser resource presents the [Nexus](../profiles/nexus.md) profile, then it can be deleted with a `DELETE` operation.
+The Choice resources are deleted as well.
+The Description resources may not be part of the domain, and if they are not, then they are not deleted.

 ### choice